Parasite Control for Dogs is Critical for Their Well-Being

-Parasite prevention and treatment is essential part of maintaining your dog’s well-being.
+Parasite control for dogs, which consists of prevention and treatment, is an essential part of maintaining your dog’s well-being.
 Many parasites can also affect people, and it is important to make sure your pet and your household are fully protected.

-At our veterinary clinic, we will work with you protect your dog from a variety of parasites and will quickly test and treat any problems that may arise if any parasites have affected your dog.
+At Hastings Veterinary Hospital, we will work with you protect your dog from a variety of parasites and will quickly test and treat any problems that may arise if any parasites have affected your dog.

 There are Several Kinds of Parasites That Can Affect Dogs